 Probate ensures your assets go to the right people when you die, but it's much easier if you have a will.

 When a loved one passes away, probate steps in to prove the will and ensure the person’s assets go to the correct people and all their wishes are fulfilled.
 Usually, probate is straightforward — but it can get complicated if there’s no will or you’re dealing with a large estate.

 What is probate?

-Probate is the legal process that manages an estate after the owner dies.
-It involves legitimizing the will and distributing assets.
+Probate is the legal process of proving a will.
+It involves legitimizing the contents of the will and distributing assets to the correct heirs.

 - File the petition.
-It all starts with some paperwork.
+It all starts with paperwork.
 A petition must be filed with the probate court to appoint the executor and validate the will.
-Documents you may need include: a death certificate, the original will and an application from the court clerk.
-Typically, this is done by the person dictated as executor, or by family.
+Typically, a family member completes the petition, and the required documents include a death certificate, the original will and an application from the court clerk.

 - Validate the will.
 As part of the first hearing, the court decides whether or not the will is legitimate.
 Typically, all that’s needed is a word from its witnesses — a notarized statement, sworn statement, or court testimony.